margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The freedom is in the independence.
 The spirit is all around.
 The healing is in the mystery of the whirlwind of it all.
+The joy is in the leaves moving around.

 <br>